Planet Organic

 Many associate the summer with rosé wine, but there’s an array of reds perfectly suited to the warmer months.
 So why not give crisp, young, light-bodied, fruit-forward bottles with fresh acidity, low levels of alcohol, oak and tannins the green light by pouring them slightly chilled?
 You’ll be amazed at how much crunchier and more…

-• Cool reds for hot days
+• Rich reds for cooler days ahead

 • Light touch